 Central Park is one of many cultural icons in New York and an attraction in itself.
 The crown jewel of Manhattan, the area around it is one of the most desirable in the city.
-A hotel stay here not only means being steps away from great people watching and picnicking in the park, but from the best of this bustling metropolis.
-When you want to visit a world-class museum, the Metropolitan Museum of Art is right there- and, want to see a Broadway show?
+A hotel stay here not only means being steps away from great people watching and picnicking in the park but from the best of this bustling metropolis.
+When you want to visit a world-class museum, the Metropolitan Museum of Art is right there- and want to see a Broadway show?
 The Theater District is only a few blocks south.

 The iconic Plaza sits at the southeast corner of Central Park, a standout since it opened its doors back in 1907.
-It’s not only been used as an iconic setting for countless novels and films, but its hosted a long list of the rich and famous, from the Beatles who stayed during their first trip to the U.S. to Kennedy families, princesses and ambassadors.
+It’s not only been used as an iconic setting for countless novels and films, but it hosted a long list of the rich and famous, from the Beatles, who stayed during their first trip to the U.S., to Kennedy families, princesses and ambassadors.
 Rooms are huge and include gold-plated bathroom fixtures, although most overlooking Central Park have been converted into privately owned residences.
 But with 24-hour butler service, an extraordinary spa and such a storied history, it’s worth the splurge to book here.

-While The Mark may not be a NYC icon like the Plaza, there are many reasons to stay at this Upper East Side hotel, including its location only a block from Central Park and within walking distance of the Metropolitan Museum of Art.
-It houses the celebrity-favorite restaurant by Jean-Georges Vongerichten, one of New York’s most famous chefs and also offers picnic baskets and 24-hour room service.
-Guests can borrow Republic Bikes that come with custom illustrated Central Park maps for exploring or hop on one of The Mark Pedicabs for a stylish ride to the park and the museums.
+While The Mark may not be an NYC icon like the Plaza, there are many reasons to stay at this Upper East Side hotel, including its location only a block from Central Park and within walking distance of the Metropolitan Museum of Art.
+It houses the celebrity-favorite restaurant by Jean-Georges Vongerichten, one of New York’s most famous chefs, and also offers picnic baskets and 24-hour room service.
+Guests can borrow Republic Bikes that come with custom-illustrated Central Park maps for exploring or hop on one of The Mark Pedicabs for a stylish ride to the park and the museums.
 Even the smallest rooms here include gorgeous spa-like marble bathrooms with deep soaking tubs along, heated towel racks and super soft robes.

 Located across the 35th to 54th floors of Time Warner Center’s north tower, the Mandarin Oriental New York offers breathtaking views of Central Park below and plenty of modern luxuries.
 One of the most luxurious hotels in Manhattan, it attracts numerous celebrities and socialites who are looking for an idyllic location and world-class service.
 Its 75-foot indoor lap pool is just another one of its many standout features.
 City View rooms, with Asian cherry wood furnishings and marble bathrooms, look out to the Manhattan skyline from the 38th and 39th floors and include floor-to-ceiling windows where you can watch the sunrise over the park from a comfy king-size bed every morning.

-Nestled in the Upper East Side between Park and Madison Avenues, The Lowell is a high-end boutique hotel that provides a serene oasis only a block from Central Park’s edge near the pond and the zoo, a short walk from the designer boutiques along Madison and Fifth avenues.
+Nestled in the Upper East Side between Park and Madison Avenues, The Lowell is a high-end boutique hotel with a serene oasis only a block from Central Park’s edge near the pond and the zoo, a short walk from the designer boutiques along Madison and Fifth avenues.
 It offers old-world glamour, highlighted in the renowned Pembroke Room, a New York institution that serves afternoon tea.
-Rooms are large and elegant, most coming with a fully-stocked kitchen, expansive living space and wood-burning fireplac.
+Rooms are large and elegant, most coming with a fully-stocked kitchen, expansive living space and wood-burning fireplace.
 Some also include a furnished terrace.